boolean-uk/react-gmail-intro/README.md

 - Break down `App.jsx` into separate components
 - Break down `App.css` into separate stylesheets
-- Import the relevant stylesheets for each component
+- Import the relevant stylesheets for each componetn

 ## Tips